Johnson Brothers Plant Finder

 Red Mandevilla features bold red tubular flowers along the branches from late spring to mid fall.
 It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.

-Red Mandevilla is a multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
+Red Mandevilla is a multi-stemmed evergreen tropical plant with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 Red Mandevilla is recommended for the following landscape applications;